ScribeAegis/ScribeAegis/README.md

 <div align="center">
   <h3>🚀 Projects</h3>
   <p>- <a href="https://github.com/ScribeAegis/DataHawk">DataHawk</a>: An OSINT web crawler for scraping sensitive information.<br>
-     - <a href="https://github.com/ScribeAegis/CloudRip">CloudRip</a>: Cloudflare resolver and helps discover the real IP addresses of domains by enumerating subdomains.
+     - <a href="https://github.com/ScribeAegis/CloudRip">CloudRip</a>: Cloudflare resolver that helps discover the real IP addresses of domains by enumerating subdomains.
   </p>
 </div>